+3.1 Financial Accounting System

+All the financial transactions of the Trust must be recorded onto the Trust's financial accounting system - PS Financials.

+3.2 System Access

+Entry to the financial accounting system is password restricted and the CFO is responsible for overseeing access levels for all members of staff using the system.

+3.3 Back up Procedures

+The CFO is responsible for ensuring that there are effective back up procedures for the system as detailed in the Trust Information Security Policy.

+3.4 Transaction Processing

+All transactions input to the financial system must be authorised in accordance with the procedures specified in these regulations.

+Detailed information on the operation of PS Financials can be found in user manuals held by the CFO.

+3.5 Reconciliations

-3.1 Financial System All the financial transactions of the Trust must be recorded onto the Trust's financial system - PS Financials.
-3.2 System Access Entry to the financial system is password restricted and the director of finance, business and operations is responsible for overseeing access levels for all members of staff using the system.
-3.3 Back up Procedures The director of finance, business and operations is responsible for ensuring that there are effective back up procedures for the system.
-The server is currently located at The Kings High School with a daily backup taken along with the standard The Kings High School backups.
-This is located on a backup server located in a different building to the server room at The Kings High School.
-3.4 Transaction Processing All transactions input to the financial system must be authorised in accordance with the procedures specified in these regulations.
-Detailed information on the operation of PS Financials can be found in user manuals held by the Director of finance, business and operations.
-3.5 Reconciliations The school business manager is responsible for ensuring at each month end that all items on the trial balance accurately reflect the current financial position of the school.
-This includes ensuring the following activities are undertaken: a bank reconciliation is undertaken between the bank balance on the nominal ledger to the bank statement the payroll journal entries are input and entries and control accounts are reconciled to the latest payroll reports and any differences investigated followed by appropriate corrective action review of the balance on the sales ledger control account to ensure it reflects the outstanding income due from debtors and reviewing any aged debtors review of the balance on the purchase ledger control account to ensure it reflects outstanding payments due to creditors and reviewing any outstanding payments due review of the VAT control account to ensure that it reflects amounts claimed but not yet re-imbursed from the HMRC and that appropriate rates of VAT have been applied. review of any other control account balances to ensure they are valid balances ensure manual accruals are entered to reflect significant debtors, creditors, receipts in advance, deferred income, or payments in advance ensure the coding of income/expenditure is reviewed during the month for appropriate coding entries and take corrective action where necessary
+The school business manager is responsible for ensuring at each month end that all items on the trial balance accurately reflect the current financial position of the school.
+This includes ensuring the following activities are undertaken:

+- a bank reconciliation is undertaken between the bank balance on the nominal ledger to the bank statement - the payroll journal entries are input, and entries and control accounts are reconciled to the latest payroll reports and any differences investigated followed by appropriate corrective action - review of the balance on the sales ledger control account to ensure it reflects the outstanding income due from debtors and reviewing any aged debtors - review of the balance on the purchase ledger control account to ensure it reflects outstanding payments due to creditors and reviewing any outstanding payments due - review of the VAT control account to ensure that it reflects amounts claimed but not yet re-imbursed from the HMRC and that appropriate rates of VAT have been applied. - review of any other control account balances to ensure they are valid balances - ensure manual accruals are entered to reflect significant debtors, creditors, receipts in advance, deferred income, or payments in advance - ensure the coding of income/expenditure is reviewed during the month for appropriate coding entries and take corrective action where necessary